How to Calculate Hours Worked Like a Pro

 How to Calculate Employee Hours Using Software

 Whether you’re an independent contractor creating an invoice or responsible for the payroll of an entire company, using software to keep track of hours worked is a great convenience.
-There are 2 main ways to do this: you can use spreadsheet software (like Google Sheets or Microsoft Excel), or you can use an online time clock.
+There are two main ways to do this: You can use spreadsheet software (like Google Sheets or Microsoft Excel), or you can use an online time clock.

 Tracking Hours with Spreadsheets

-One of the most common ways to track hours worked is with a spreadsheet.
-Keep in mind that you’ll need to create multiple spreadsheets to reflect each worker, as well as each pay period.
-If you’re an independent contractor, you’ll create a spreadsheet for each client each pay period.
+One of the most common ways to track hours worked is with spreadsheets.
+Keep in mind that you’ll need to create multiple spreadsheets to reflect each worker and pay period.
+If you’re an independent contractor, you’ll create a spreadsheet for each client and pay period.

 First, you’ll need to create a new workbook — we like Microsoft Excel, but these instructions should also work for Google Sheets.
 To set up your workbook: